 By Carrie McLaren

-1. Historic Pensacola Village
+1. Historic Pensacola

 2. Pensacola Blue Wahoos

 Sports fans can spend an afternoon at the ball park cheering on the Pensacola Blue Wahoos.
-Baseball season begins April 9 with games taking place throughout the spring and summer season.
+Baseball season begins in April with games taking place throughout the spring and summer season.
 The Blue Wahoos are the Double-A affiliate for the Cincinnati Reds, so be on the lookout for the next big star.

 3. Pensacola Beach Boardwalk

 Shopping and dining meet the beach at the Pensacola Beach Boardwalk.
 Take a break from the sunshine and check out local shops and dine at local eateries, all the while you are just steps away from the beach.

 If your family prefers adventure, soar through the skies with Adventures Unlimited.
 Sign up for an afternoon zip lining above the trees and see another side of Northwest Florida.
 Zoom across Coldwater Creek or choose from one of the many courses offering you a birds eye view.

 Challenge your kids to a go-kart race at Fast Eddie’s Fun Center.
 Choose from the super speedway for those age 16 and up, or the Junior Racers track for those under 54 inches tall and a slower pace.
 Take part in a round or two of mini-golf and stop by the arcade to win prizes.